redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 - 'name' - The name of the network.
 Required.
 - 'physical_network' - The physnet of the network.
 Not required.
 - 'segmentation_id' - The VLAN ID of the network.
 Not required.
-- 'network_type' - Allowed values are: vlan/vxlan.
-Default is - vlan.
+- 'network_type' - Allowed values are: vlan/vxlan/flat.
 Not required.
 - 'External: true' - Value could be defined just for the external network.
 Not required.
 - 'allocation_pool_start/end' - Could be defined as an option in case specific pool range should be defined.
   Otherwise, pool will be calculated by 'cidr' value.
 Not required.